Communication on ERDF performance using

 The most visible product of the indicator system 2014-2020 is the presentation of "achievement" tiles for common indicators by fund and by theme on the ESIF open data platform.

 You can explore the ERDF achievement tiles on the ESIF Open Data.
-Here you see a static image of one ERDF tile from January 2019 with explanations of what is displayed.
-The key indicator variables are
+Here you see a static image of one ERDF tile from April 2021 2019 with explanations of what is displayed.

 - Planned: the target value set in the adopted programmes;